pmean/build-website/text/07/SevenSins.md

 **Greed**: Researchers will often overstate the clinical significance of their findings in the discussion section.

-I\'d like to elaborate on each of these points in later weblog entries.
+I'd like to elaborate on each of these points in later weblog entries.